 Once your sample is collected, you should be fine to go about your day.
 A few people may experience slight bruising where the sample was taken, but it should fade within a few days.

-Fasting for Blood TestsDepending upon the specific blood test, you may be asked to fast for up to eight to twelve hours prior to your appointment.
+Fasting for Blood TestsDepending upon the specific blood test, you may be asked to fast for up to eight to twelve hours prior to your blood drawn.
 Fasting means not eating anything or drinking anything except water prior to your blood draw.

-Please contact your healthcare profesional if you’re uncertain fasting is needed.
-It’s important not to wait until the day of your appointment to ask if you should fast, as it may necessitate rescheduling your appointment.
+Please contact your healthcare professional if you’re uncertain fasting is needed.
+It’s important not to wait until the day of your blood drawn to ask if you should fast, as it may necessitate to revisit our patient centers.

 It’s also important not to smoke, chew gum (even sugarless) or exercise prior to your blood draw.
 These things can rev up your digestion, and that can affect your results.

 Why do I have to fast before certain lab tests?

 Nutrients and ingredients in the food and beverages you consume are absorbed into your bloodstream and could impact factors measured by certain tests.
 Fasting improves the accuracy of those tests.

 Why is water okay to drink while I’m fasting?

 Water hydrates your veins.
 Hydrated veins are easier to find.
 Drink plenty of water before having any blood test.

 Glucose testing that checks blood sugar levels and tests that determine your cholesterol, triglycerides, and high-density lipoprotein (HDL) levels usually require fasting.
 Other lab tests may require fasting, which is why you should ask your doctor.
 If you think fasting might be a problem for you, visit our patient center in the early morning and bring a snack for after you had your blood drawn.